 Figure 5.
-An example of a recovery where the tracker does not move at all, but the ground truth (red) falls right into the tracker's (yellow) prediction other trackers is also significant in the context of their overall tracking performance (for example, TLD's performance drops by more than 35%).
+An example of a recovery where the tracker does not move at all, but the ground truth (red) falls right into the tracker's (yellow) prediction

 4.2.
 Recovery With No Motion

 The second type of recoveries we study is when the tracker is stationary, and the target passes through it, and then the tracking resumes.
 An example of such a recovery is illustrated in Figure 5.
 Here, the recovery can be attributed to chance, because the target, fortunately, moved into the tracker (the tracker recovers even though it had no idea where the target was).